-The Associate in Arts in History for Transfer (AA-T) Degree is intended for those transfer-directed students who plan to complete an AA in History, guaranteeing admission to the CSU system (but not to a specific campus or major).
-In order to earn the AA-T in History, students must complete a minimum of 60 required semester units of CSU-transferable coursework which includes the CSU General Education or IGETC requirements with a grade of C or P or better and a minimum GPA of 2.0.
+The Associate in Arts in History for Transfer (AA-T) Degree is intended for students planning to transfer into a Bachelor of Arts program in History or related areas at a California State University (CSU); guaranteeing admission to the system (but not to a specific campus), and priority consideration for admission to the equivalent CSU program.

+A student may earn an Associate in Arts in History (AA-T) Degree by completing 60 semester units that are eligible for transfer to the CSU, including 18 units in the major, 15-20 elective units, and either the Intersegmental General Education Transfer Curriculum (IGETC) or the CSU General Education Breadth (CSU GE) requirements, with a grade of C or P or better in all major courses and a minimum cumulative grade point average (GPA) of 2.0.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.
 This degree complies with The Student Transfer Achievement Reform Act (Senate Bill 1440).